aamnah/notes.aamnah.com/_posts/2017-02-23-how-to-use-redcarpet-jekyll-syntax-highlighting-fenced-code.md

 ---
 layout: post
-title: How-to use Redcarpet for syntax highlighting in Jekyll
+title: How to use Redcarpet for syntax highlighting in Jekyll
-permalink: how-to-use-redcarpet-jekyll-syntax-highlighting-fenced-code
+permalink: /howto-use-redcarpet-jekyll-syntax-highlighting-fenced-code
+tags: ['jekyll']
 ---

 why?